Summer / Blueberry Compote

 Total time: 15 minutes

-If you have an excess of berries, or want a delicious topping for desserts, this blueberry compote is a great way to use them.
+If you have an excess of berries, or want a delicious topping for desserts, blueberry compote is a great way to use them.
 It freezes well and can be made while the berries are available and tucked away for winter.
 Serve over pancakes, waffles, or anything you think you’d like with blueberries.

 You need just a handful of ingredients for this recipe.
 It’s sweetened with maple syrup or honey and has a slightly more rounded flavour than might be typical in a compote, but it’s very good.